Kevin Newman Player Props: Reds vs. Brewers

 Kevin Newman At The Plate

-- Newman is hitting .282 with seven doubles, two home runs and 12 walks.
+- Newman is batting .279 with seven doubles, two home runs and 12 walks.

-- He has homered in two of 38 games played this year, and in 1.4% of his plate appearances.
+- Newman has reached base via a hit in 26 games this year (of 39 played), and had multiple hits in 10 of those games.

+- In 39 games played this season, he has gone deep in just two of them.

-- In 28.9% of his games this year, Newman has picked up at least one RBI.
-In six of those games (15.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 30.8% of his games this season, Newman has had at least one RBI.
+He's picked up more than one in 15.4% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.